mmukul/DevOpsTrainingCourse/DevOpsTraining/Foundation_Course/README.md

 - Practice Assignment

 ### Project
-- CICD pipeline for Java project
+- Freestyle Jenkins job to build & compile Java project using build tool i.e. maven
+- Declarative pipeline in Jenkins to build Java application docker image & then push the image to dockerhub